With so much to see and do it’s tricky to pack it all in. Here are a few tips to help you create the perfect family day

 Parking is FREE in our large car park just a stones throw from admissions.
 Please don’t leave any animals in your car though.
 When we find pets in cars we contact the police.

-If you possibly can, please leave your car at home and take the bus.
+If you possibly can, please car share or leave your car at home and take the bus.

 2. New Arrivals?

 Check the new arrivals board opposite the membership cabin for news of our latest animal arrivals.
 See the latest at the zoo and read Marwell News Bites.
 For even more up to date news like us on Facebook, and follow us on Instagram and Twitter.

 3. Use a Guide Book to plan your adventure

 Top priority.
 Be sure to purchase our fact packed guide book from admissions with park map included.
 It will help you seek out all our exotic and endangered animals and then learn a few unexpected things about them on the way!

 4. Take your time